Madson (footballer, born 1991)

 Madson Henrique Nascimento Santos (born 9 May 1991), commonly known as Madson, is a Brazilian professional footballer who plays as a central midfielder.

 Club career

 Madson started his career in his home country, where he played for Paulista FC and Atlético Goianiense.
 In 2013, he was transferred in Europe, to the Romanian squad FC Vaslui.

 Atromitos

-On 8 July 2017 he moved to the Greek Superleague joining Atromitos on a two-year contract.
-On 14 October 2017 he scored his first goal with a stunning long shot in a 1-0 home win against Asteras Tripoli.
-As a result of his great performances and the attraction of interest from other teams the administration of the Greek club extended his contract until the summer of 2020.
+On 8 July 2017, Madson moved to the Greek Superleague joining Atromitos on a two-year contract.
+On 14 October 2017, he scored his first goal with a stunning long shot in a 1–0 home win against Asteras Tripoli.
+As a result of his performances and the attraction of interest from other teams, the administration of the Greek club extended his contract until the summer of 2020.
 The deal also includes a buy-out clause of €1,000,000.
-On 28 November 2017 he scored in an emphatic 4-0 away win against Sparti for the Greek Cup, securing his team's position to the round of 16.
+On 28 November 2017, he scored in a 4–0 away win against Sparti in the Greek Cup, securing his team's place in the round of 16.